 Is your baby urinating less often than usual?
 Does his urine look darker and have a distinct smell?
 It may be because he's very hot or overdressed and is a little dehydrated.
-Here are some things you can do:

-- Remove a layer or two of clothing - If he is breastfeeding, increase the number of feedings - If you're using a commercial baby formula, make sure it is prepared correctly, because a mistake during mixing (dilution error) can result in dehydration (see Handling commercial infant formula, pages 346-350).
+- Remove a layer or two of clothing. - If he is breastfeeding, increase the number of feedings. - If you're using a commercial baby formula, make sure it is prepared correctly, because a mistake during mixing (dilution error) can result in dehydration (see Handling commercial infant formula, page 402).
 Make sure he is drinking enough milk.
 You can then give him a little water in between feedings.